ehrpg/qstar/docs/crisis/index.md

 ## Damage

-If an Attack is successful, the attacker can roll on the damage table.
+If an Attack is successful, the attacker can roll for damage.

 !!! summary "Dealing Damage"
     <div class="formula formula-top formula-bottom">